 - Different approaches and considerations for concomitant and sole therapy procedures

 - Decision making and surgical approaches to treatment

 - Left atrial appendage (LAA) management and the concept of AF-related stroke arising from the LAA

 - Postoperative care of patients including rhythm assessment

 - Collaborating with cardiologists and electrophysiologists in AF treatment

-- Host surgeons will lead didactic instruction on each of the topics and may engage fellow CT surgeons, cardiologists, electrophysiologists, or AF nurses to assist, as appropriate, to further advance the CT fellow’s learning.
+- Host surgeons will lead didactic instruction on each of the topics and may engage fellow cardiothoracic surgeons, cardiologists, electrophysiologists, or AF nurses to assist, as appropriate, to further advance the Cardiothoracic Fellow’s learning.

-In parallel to didactic instruction, the CT fellow will participate in the day-to-day activities of the host surgeon’s office and surgical practice.
-In centers with an AF Clinic, the CT fellow will spend focused time with all specialties within the clinic to understand patient work up and flow through the center, the treatment decision making process, and assessment of post treatment success.
-In addition, if the host surgeon or host center is involved in AF research, the CT fellow will be provided with an opportunity, as appropriate, to contribute to the basic or clinical research as a supplemental learning opportunity.
+In parallel to didactic instruction, the Cardiothoracic Fellow will participate in the day-to-day activities of the host surgeon’s office and surgical practice.
+In centers with an AF Clinic, the Cardiothoracic Fellow will spend focused time with all specialties within the clinic to understand patient work up and flow through the center, the treatment decision making process, and assessment of post treatment success.
+In addition, if the host surgeon or host center is involved in AF research, the Cardiothoracic Fellow will be provided with an opportunity, as appropriate, to contribute to the basic or clinical research as a supplemental learning opportunity.

 A number of host surgeons/institutions have partnered with the AATS Foundation on this initiative.
 Potential host institutions include:

 - Dr. Niv Ad, Washington Adventist Hospital and University of Maryland